NikhilBartwal/Species.ai/README.md

 * **Streamlit:** Thanks to the amazing people at Streamlit, it is now possible to create a web app completely in python!
 It provides many widgets like buttons, check boxes, select boxs, file uploader, side bar etc. which can all be used in tandom with each other and create wonderful applications.
 * **SQLite3:** The SQLite3 library was used to load the database and extract the information about the necessary species.

+## Future Goals

+* To add a Species Encyclopedia, documenting the entire species catalog.